Castizo

-Gael García Bernal is of predominantly Spanish ancestry with a small amount of Indigenous heritage that is not visible in his physical features.

 History

 In the taxonomic chart accompanying a work on casta paintings, castizo is given as "uncertain origin".
 It appears in 1543 with the meaning "class, condition, social position" (calidad, clase o condición).

 The term castizo applied to the offspring of a union of a Spaniard and a mestiza (offspring of a Spaniard and an indigenous woman); that is, someone who is of three-quarters Spanish and one-quarter Amerindian ancestry.
 During this era, various other terms (mestizo, cuarterón de indio, etc.) were also used.

 Most scholars do not view the racial labels and hierarchical ordering as a rigid or official "system of castes," since there was considerable fluidity in the designations.
 Individuals might be classified or identify themselves with different categories at different points in their lives.
 Sometimes different labels were used simultaneously in the same documentation.

 From Spaniard and Castiza, Spaniard (1799).

 Marriage licenses required a declaration of racial status for each partner.
 The category castizo "was widely recognized by the eighteenth century; castizos still did not appear in great numbers [in parish documentation] even though they were widely distributed throughout New Spain."
 In colonial censuses, officials sought to keep track of certain categories, particularly where a person could claim to be a Spaniard.
 "In the [colonial Mexican] censuses of white/mestizo households, provisions were made to keep accurate records of castizos.
 The flexibility of having three categories (mestizo, castizo, and español) provided census takers a broader framework within which to capture differences of phenotype — presumably in hopes of closely regulating entry into the coveted español caste."
 Some were classified as castizos rather than españoles, but "their castizo status allowed them to maintain social elevation with the broader mestizo mainstream."